What is the Ultraformer HIFU?

-At most clinics, skin tightening and facial lifts are standardised procedures.
-Dr. YZ Tan believes that facial rejuvenation needs to be individualised, from laser procedures to HIFU face lifts.
+Skin tightening and face lifts are standard offerings at the majority of clinics.
+Dr. YZ Tan believes that facial rejuvenation procedures should be individualised, from lasers to HIFU non-surgical face lifts.
 What would be an ideal approach for one patient is not necessarily the same for someone else.
-During consultation, Dr. YZ Tan will perform a close examination of your face, to help you better understand which areas of the face can benefit most from HIFU.
+During consultation, Dr. YZ Tan will perform an examination to help you better understand the areas that can benefit most from HIFU.

 Dr. YZ Tan has had the honour of being invited by Ultraformer manufacturer, Classys, to Seoul, Korea for a one-to-one discussion and training with renowned Seoul aesthetic doctor Dr Cho Chang-hwan of Dongan Centre Clinic.
 This allowed him to move away from standard protocols and develop his own techniques for individualised HIFU procedures.

-At the same time, he was invited to Seoul for the International Microaesthetic Surgery Anatomy Masterclass (IMSA) hands-on practicals, which helped him recognise the specific anatomy of the facial SMAS layer.
-This was crucial in helping him formulate his own technique of facial tightening and lifting.
-From his training, Dr. Tan has developed a technique that yields impressive results for double chin and jowl reduction in just one treatment.
+At the same time, he was invited to Seoul for the International Microaesthetic Surgery Anatomy Masterclass (IMSA) hands-on practicals.
+This helped him recognise the specific anatomy of the facial SMAS layer, crucial in helping him formulate his own technique of facial tightening and lifting.
+From his training, Dr. Tan has developed a technique that yields impressive results for jowl and double chin reduction in just one treatment.

 Choose the right HIFU

 There are only a handful of HSA (Health Science Authority)-approved HIFU procedures that are certified to be operated by a trained doctor in Singapore.
-Although many beauty salons also offer ‘HIFU’ procedures, these procedures or machines are not medical grade or HSA-approved for medical use by a trained doctor.
+Although beauty salons also offer ‘HIFU’ procedures, these are not medical grade machines or HSA-approved for medical use by a doctor.
 A HIFU procedure performed at beauty salons might not only yield unsatisfactory results, but could also cause more damage than benefits if performed incorrectly.

 The HIFU procedure in our clinic is done with a Ultraformer HIFU.
 Dr. YZ Tan’s preference for using this HIFU stems down to its effectiveness, safety and it being the most popular HIFU procedure in Korea.
 Another popular HIFU procedure, more popularly known as Ultherapy, is also available at Mizu.